b2ihealthcare/snow-owl/README.md

 2. Open the `target-platform/target-platform-local.target` file
 3. Wait until Eclipse resolves the target platform and then click on `Set as Target platform`
 4. Wait until the build is complete and you have no compile errors
-5. Launch `snow-owl-community` launch configuration in the Run Configurations menu
+5. Launch `snow-owl-oss` launch configuration in the Run Configurations menu
 6. Navigate to `http://localhost:8080/snowowl/snomed-ct/v3`

 # Contributing